react-cosmos/react-cosmos/packages/react-component-playground/README.md

+# react-component-playground

-The Component Playground provides the UI for interacting with your components and their respective fixtures.
+UI for interacting with your components and their respective fixtures.

 *Full disclosure: CP is a large component that could be split into more modular pieces.*